 The grand annual congregation

-Cranes have been there since the Eocene era and being migratory birds, they fly over long distances at the end of each winter to the Arctic and subarctic regions.
+Sandhill cranes have been there since the Eocene era and being migratory birds, they fly over long distances at the end of each winter to the Arctic and subarctic regions.
 Nebraska’s River Platte Valley is their congregation spot for some brisk rest and rejuvenation in the journey north.
 Arriving from Mexico, Texas, and New Mexico, these birds replenish and restore themselves in the shallow channels of the River Platte.
 But other reasons make the River Platte a favorable spot for a brief hiatus in the long and arduous journey of the birds toward the northern countries.

 It is a safe nighttime roost sight for the birds.
-The cranes find waste grains from the crop fields, helping them with the replenishment of reserves needed for migrating long distances.
+The sandhill cranes find waste grains from the crop fields, helping them with the replenishment of reserves needed for migrating long distances.
 Additionally, the cranes find secluded areas in the meadows for bathing, resting, and courting.
 It is during this brief hiatus that these cranes gain about 10 percent of their body weight.
 And even though the majority of the birds arriving in the Nebraskan Valley are sandhill cranes, some populations of whooping cranes fly alongside to migrate to the northern countries during spring.

 These whooping cranes are considered an endangered species by many.
 These cranes are the tallest birds in North America.
 However, their physical stature is in itself an impediment to their survival.
 Owing to the rapid loss of wetland habitat, the count of these birds was reduced to a mere 15 in 1941.
 Post the Endangered Species Act and other conservation efforts by the government, the number has increased to 500 according to data published in 2018.

-To witness the cranes taking flight
+To witness the sandhill cranes taking flight

-Spectators who wish to witness the seasonal migration of the cranes may choose to visit the Crane Trust or Rowe Sanctuary.
-Both these places use blinds for the visitors to see the cranes.
+Spectators who wish to witness the seasonal migration of the sandhill cranes may choose to visit the Crane Trust or Rowe Sanctuary.
+Both these places use blinds for the visitors to see the sandhill cranes.
 These blinds may be defined as wooden boxes that are designed to blend in with the surrounding environment so that the birds are not disturbed.
-You will be able to see the cranes taking flight from the viewing windows.
+You will be able to see the sandhill cranes taking flight from the viewing windows.

-The cranes standing one-legged, a silhouette figure against the bright orange sky, might require you to adjust your eyes and take a long, hard look at them.
+The sandhill cranes standing one-legged, a silhouette figure against the bright orange sky, might require you to adjust your eyes and take a long, hard look at them.
 However, once they take flight, stretching their wings in sync with the horizon, you will barely be able to take your eyes off the picturesque sight.

 The notable and the most beautiful thing here is that the birds create a ripple effect as they fly with more birds joining the clump to create something splendid.